|Date of Birth||April 5, 1899|

 Predeceased by his father Edmund in 1942 and his mother Edith in 1954, both in Keewatin, Cecil died on 11 July 1967 at the Kenora General Hospital.
 At the time he was survived by his wife Margaret, daughter Joyce (Stan) Bodnar of Fort William and son Clifford of Dryden.
 He was also survived by six grandchildren and sisters Rita Bovey of Winnipeg, Louella Newby of Nelson, British Columbia, and Lydia Demcoe of Detroit, Michigan as well as his brother Percy of Keewatin.
 Margaret later married Malcolm Arnott in 1970 and died on 3 November 1986 in Winnipeg.
 She is interred with Cecil in the Lake of the Woods Cemetery in Kenora.

 The Town of Keewatin held a demonstration in August of 1919 to honour those from Keewatin who had served during the war.
 If he attended Cecil would have been presented with a medal and badge by the mayor.
-He is commemorated for his service on the Lake of the Woods Milling Company WW1 Roll of Honour plaque, the Town of Keewatin Roll of Honour, and the Municipality of Keewatin For King and Country Honour Roll.
+He is commemorated for his service on the the Town of Keewatin Roll of Honour, the Lake of the Woods Milling Company WW1 Roll of Honour plaque, and the Municipality of Keewatin For King and Country Honour Roll.

 by Judy Stockham